LoQiseaking69/SephsBIOME/Docs/Model/Tests/README.md

 ## Usage
 To run the script, Ensure pandas is in the environment; and, pyarrow soon (as i've noticed with package updates...)

-and,an up-to-date version of the  `'synthetic_datasetV2.csv'`
-generated csv file, is within the function tuple for: pd.read_csv(`'synthetic_datasetV2.csv'`)
+An up-to-date version of the  `'synthetic_datasetV2.csv'` generated csv file, should be within the function tuple for: pd.read_csv(`'synthetic_datasetV2.csv'`)

 ## Visualizations Produced